-Adopted Budget- Formal action is taken by the City Council to set the financial plan (expenditures, revenues, positions) for the fiscal year.
+Adopted Budget- A formal action taken by the City Council to set the financial plan (expenditures, revenues, positions) for the fiscal year.

 Appropriation- A legislative act authorizing the expenditure of a designated amount of public funds for a specific purpose.